tflearn/tflearn/README.md

 ## Contributions

-This is the first release of TFLearn, if you find any bug, please report it in the GitHub issues section.

-Improvements and requests for new features are more than welcome!
-Do not hesitate to twist and tweak TFLearn, and send pull-requests.
+Thank you for considering contributing to TFLearn!
+Your involvement helps us improve and grow.

+- If you encounter any bugs or issues, please report them on the [GitHub issues](https://github.com/tflearn/tflearn/issues) page.
+- We welcome improvements and new feature requests.
+Before making significant changes, consider opening an issue to discuss your proposed modifications.
+- Pull requests are highly appreciated.
+Please follow our [contribution guidelines](http://tflearn.org/contributions) to ensure a smooth review process.

+We value your feedback and look forward to your contributions!

 For more info: *[Contribute to TFLearn](http://tflearn.org/contributions)*.